AdobeDocs/campaign-classic.en/help/delivery/using/use-case--configuring-the-field-substitution.md

 This enumeration lets the user specify the favorite literary genre of their clients.

 For this data schema modification to be viewable in the seed addresses **Input form**, you must update it.
-Refer to the [Updating the input form](../../delivery/using/use-case--selecting-seed-addresses-on-criteria.md#updating-the-input-form) section.
+Refer to the [Update the input form](../../delivery/using/use-case--selecting-seed-addresses-on-criteria.md#updating-the-input-form) section.

-## Configuring personalization {#configuring-personalization}
+## Configure personalization {#configuring-personalization}

 1. Open a delivery.